armin-reichert/mazes/README.md

 # mazes

-Maze generation algorithms implemented in Java 8 (using streams and lambda expressions)
+### Maze generation algorithms implemented in Java 8

-My main goal was to provide maze generation algorithms in a **readable** form that clearly shows the underlying **graph manipulation**, not polluted by details of rendering and internals of the used grid data structure.
+I got interested into maze algorithms by the [weblog of Jamis Buck](http://weblog.jamisbuck.org/archives.html).
+In his blog, Jamis  presents a whole number of maze algorithms together with a Ruby implementation.

-The maze generation code has no dependencies to any UI library (AWT, Swing, JavaFX).
+My goal was to provide a Java implementation for all of these algorithms (and in doing that I discovered a number of other ones).
+This implementation should clearly reflect the underlying **graph algorithm** (creating a spanning tree of an undirected grid graph), and the code should be free of rendering and grid data structure internals.

 To achieve this
 - Graph and Grid interfaces are provided as the API on which the generators operate